UP TO 60% OFF BLACK FRIDAY SALE!

 The difference between type 21 and type 22 radiators is important to know to ensure you're buying the correct heater to heat your room properly and efficiently.

 Adding a radiator to a room in your home will automatically add both style and warmth, creating a homely environment.
-Whatever room you're looking to furnish be it a kitchen, living room or even a bathroom there's a wide variety to choose from; one of which is a convector radiator.
+Whatever room you're looking to furnish, be it a kitchen, living room or even a bathroom, there's a wide variety to choose from, one of which is a convector radiator.

 Radiator Types

-Before we look at the difference between Type 21 and Type 22 radiators it’s ideal to know exactly what convector radiators are.
+Before we look at the difference between Type 21 and Type 22 radiators, it’s ideal to know exactly what convector radiators are.

 What is a convector radiator?

-convector radiator heats the room by way of convection.
-Rather than relying solely on pipes or tubes like other radiators, which are heated with water or oil, convector radiators heat up rows of fins which are arranged in a variety of ways inside the radiator.
+A convector radiator heats the room by way of convection.
+Rather than relying solely on pipes or tubes like other radiators, which are heated with water or oil, convector radiators heat up rows of fins, which are arranged in a variety of ways inside the radiator.
 This row of fins heats the body of air within the radiator and allows it to escape through vents, usually found at the top of the radiator itself.

 Type 21 vs Type 22 radiators